fvadon/nuxeo-external-reference/README.md

 # nuxeo-external-reference
 ===

 This plugin enables to store external references to nuxeo using automation operation.
-This external are link either to a nuxeo Document or to a Nuxeo Document proxy.
+This external are linked either to a nuxeo Document or to a Nuxeo Document proxy.

 Unit tests give usage examples.